-The Company's management, with the participation of the Company's chief executive officer and chief financial officer, evaluated, as of June 30, 2021, the effectiveness of the Company's disclosure controls and procedures, which were designed to be effective at the reasonable assurance level.
+The Company's management, with the participation of the Company's chief executive officer and chief financial officer, evaluated, as of September 30, 2021, the effectiveness of the Company's disclosure controls and procedures, which were designed to be effective at the reasonable assurance level.
 The term "disclosure controls and procedures," as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act, means controls and other procedures of a company that are designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.
 Management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving their objectives and management necessarily applies its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
-Based on the evaluation of the Company's disclosure controls and procedures were ineffective at the reasonable assurance level at that date.
+Based on the evaluation of the Company's disclosure controls and procedures as of September 30, 2021, management, the chief executive officer and chief financial officer concluded that the Company's disclosure controls and procedures were ineffective at the reasonable assurance level at that date.